chrisgrieser/nvim-rulebook/README.md

 - The diagnostics have to contain the necessary data, [that is a diagnostic code and diagnostic source](https://neovim.io/doc/user/diagnostic.html#diagnostic-structure).
-Most LSPs, and most linters configured for `nvim-lint` do that, but some diagnostic sources do not (for example `efm-langserver` with incorrectly defined `errorformat`).
+Most LSPs and most linters configured for `nvim-lint`/`efm` do that, but some diagnostic sources do not (for example, `efm` with incorrectly defined `errorformat`).
   Please open an issue at the diagnostics provider to fix such issues.
 - This plugin does not hook into `vim.lsp.buf.code_action`, but provides its own selector.